 1. Introduction

 Recirculatory Aquaculture Systems (RAS) are self-contained, intensive aquaculture systems that use a significant portion of the water more than once.
 In these systems, water from the fish tanks is filtered and cleaned before being reused, reducing the amount of water required for fish farming.
 The water is recycled continuously, with new water added only to account for evaporation, waste removal, and splash out (Holan et al., 2020).
 RAS are an intensive approach to fish farming that utilizes minimum land area and water by recycling and reusing the culture water after filtration (Ahmed and Turchini, 2021).
 Instead of the traditional method of growing fish outdoors in open ponds and raceways, RAS rears fish in indoor tanks within a controlled environment.
 The water in RAS is purified and recirculated continuously, with new water added only to make up for splash out, evaporation, and waste removal.
 The system components remove or convert the produced waste products, such as solid waste, ammonium, and CO2, into non-toxic products.
 The purified water is then saturated with oxygen and returned to the fish tanks (Piedrahita et al., 1996).
-RAS can be used for high-density culture of various fish species and can reach production levels of up to 500 tonnes per year in the same area as traditional methods that produce 2-10 tonnes per hectare.
+RAS can be used for high-density culture of various fish species and can reach production levels of up to 500 tones per year in the same area as traditional methods that produce 2-10 tones per hectare.
 The technology is based on the use of mechanical and biological filters and can be used for any species grown in aquaculture (Zhang et al., 2011).

 RAS play a crucial role in sustainable aquaculture due to their numerous benefits over traditional open-water systems.
 RAS significantly reduce water consumption by recycling and treating water, conserving this precious resource and minimizing the environmental impact of aquaculture (Ahmed and Turchini, 2021).
 By recirculating water, RAS minimize waste discharge and chemical usage, protecting water quality and ecosystems.
 RAS can be located anywhere, including urban areas, reducing transportation costs and carbon emissions associated with traditional aquaculture.
 RAS maintain high water quality through mechanical and biological filtration, disinfection, and strict operating protocols, ensuring healthy aquatic ecosystems (Ahmed and Turchini, 2021).
 Closed-loop systems like RAS eliminate the risk of disease transmission from farmed populations to wild populations, ensuring the long-term health of aquatic ecosystems.
 RAS achieve higher food conversion efficiencies and growth rates compared to traditional systems, making them more productive and cost-effective.
 RAS facilities can be established in local communities, creating jobs and increasing market access, while also catering to the locavore food movement (Badiola et al., 2012).
 RAS operate in controlled indoor environments, making them a viable adaptation strategy to climate change, which can impact traditional open-water aquaculture (Ahmed and Turchini, 2021).
 RAS systems operate under strict protocols, minimizing the use of antibiotics and chemicals, which can harm aquatic ecosystems and human health.
 RAS can integrate aquaponics, where nitrogen waste from fish is used as input for vegetable production, increasing the overall sustainability and profitability of the system (Vasdravanidis et al., 2022).
 Overall, RAS offer a more sustainable and efficient approach to aquaculture, addressing key challenges such as water conservation, environmental protection, and disease management while promoting local production and job creation.